so5/ansible-role-sshHostBasedAuth/README.md

 ssh hostbased auth
 =========

-allow ssh hostbased authentication from specified hosts on both root and non-root user. also set ssh client to use host based auth.
+allow ssh hostbased authentication from specified hosts also set ssh client to use host based auth.

 Requirements